Memory Loader

 The Memory Loader is an alternate design that can be used in place of the Arduino Loader/Debugger.
 Using an Arduino or other microcontroller feels a bit like cheating when designing a TTL computer, so this Memory Loader design uses rocker switches and simple logic parts for an old-school feel.

 In addition to the larger and easier to operate switches, the SAP-Plus Memory Loader offers several improvements over the manual-entry DIP switches on the classic Ben Eater SAP-1.
-Although it was designed to be used with the SAP-Plus, the Memory Loader can be easily adapted to work with a SAP-1 or similar build.
+Although it was designed to be used with the SAP-Plus, the Memory Loader can be easily interfaced to a SAP-1 or similar build.
 See the SAP-1 interfacing section for details.

 The most noticable feature of the loader is the set of eight rocker switches labeled D0..D7.
 These switches are connected to the data bus through a transceiver and are used to set data values for the RAM.
 These switches are also indirectly used to set the MAR address value.